The 407 Gallery

-Sponsored by the Honors College and the Common Experience at Texas State University, The Gallery of the Common Experience showcases art exhibits relating to this year's Common Experience theme.
+Sponsored by the Honors College at Texas State University, The 407 Gallery showcases art exhibits relating to this year's theme.
 In the past, these exhibits have included artwork meant to provoke thought on the definition of Chicano identity, photo depictions of apartheid South Africa during the onset of AIDS, and political cartoons of President Lyndon Baines Johnson.
 The gallery also hosts special events throughout the year including free art workshops, artist talks, and public art events on the Quad.

 When and Where Can I View the Gallery?